Fuzzy39/Crystalarium/readme.md

 - The Minimal ruleset contains only 3 agent types, including the not gate for logic.
 - The Ternary ruleset allows you to play with balanced ternary.
 It contains 8 agent types, inlcuding the ternary equivalent of and, or and not gates.

-For information on how the included rulesets work, refer to [the wiki.](https://github.com/Fuzzy39/Crystalarium/wiki)
+For information on how the included rulesets work, refer to [the wiki](https://github.com/Fuzzy39/Crystalarium/wiki).

+## Download
+The latest release is [version 9.3](https://github.com/Fuzzy39/Crystalarium/releases/tag/v8.3.1128-pre-alpha).

 ## Current State / Caveats
 Crystalarium is currently in something of an alpha state.
 The core simulation is present, but some capabilities are missing.
 Only a few hardcoded rulesets are available, and users cannot yet make their own ruleset.
 The simulation system supports light-beam based rulesets, but not cellular automata.
 Both of these features were part of the initial premise of the project.
 In addition, The user interface is very minimal and there aren't many quality of life features, and performance is an issue, particularly with the graphics.
 This makes it impractacle to build anything too large.